How To Break Into Musical Theater

 • Sing: Any musical theater audition will require you to sing.
 Usually, the creative team requests a 16-bar or 32-bar section of a prepared song.
 Sometimes at callbacks, you’ll be asked to perform a song from the show itself.

 • Dance: Dance-heavy shows will have a separate dance call.
 Here, a member of the creative will teach you a dance combination.
-You’ll need to earn the combination quickly, then perform it for the creative team.
+You’ll need to learn the combination quickly, then perform it for the creative team.
 If that sounds like your worst nightmare, you are not alone.
-Just remember; what matters most is appearing confident.
-Backstage Expert Benton Whitley advises less-experienced movers to focus on the storytelling of the dance more than one flawless technique.
+Just remember: What matters most is appearing confident.
+Whitley advises less-experienced movers to focus on the storytelling of the dance more than one flawless technique.
 He says that the casting team will be more focused on your face than your footwork.

 • Read sides or recite a monologue: If you are auditioning for a specific production or a theatrical season, the casting team will give you a short scene to perform.
 If you are auditioning at an open call, the casting team may instead ask to see a short monologue that shows your range.